 There are two types of free school meals:

 Free school meals are available to pupils in receipt of, or whose parents are in receipt of, one or more of the following benefits:

 - Universal credit (provided you have an annual net earned income of no more than £7,400, as assessed by earnings from up to three of your most recent assessment periods)

 - Income support

-- Child tax credit, provided you’re not entitled to working tax credit and have an annual income that doesn't exceed £16,190
+- Child tax credit (provided you’re not also entitled to working tax credit and have an annual gross income of no more than £16,190)

 What is pupil premium?

 The government will continue to provide schools with additional funding to support or enhance the learning of pupils who are currently or have been entitled to free school meals within the last six years.
 It's essential that parents/carers apply for free school meals even if the pupil doesn't wish to receive a free school meal.

 - Abbey Foregate

 - SY2 6ND